-Fresh collard greens cooked with smoked ham hocks (or smoked turkey wings) are savory and delicious.
-This popular southern side dish also makes a delicious light meal.
-Pairs well with crusty cornbread.
+Fresh Collard Greens cooked with smoked ham hocks (or smoked turkey wings) are savory and delicious.
+Serve this popular southern vegetable as a side dish or light meal.
+Pairs well with crusty Homemade Self-Rising Cornbread.

 Collard greens are a member of the Brassica family.
 Closely related to kale and mustard greens.
 Peak season is January through April.

 Many believe eating collards on New Year’s Day will attract “paper money” all year.
 I respect the positivity of this belief.

 However, I believe sincere prayers throughout the year… will attract prosperity throughout the year.